-- (iii) the maximum price (exclusive of expenses) which may be paid per Ordinary share shall be an amount equal to the highest of (a) 5% above the average of the mid-market quotations for Ordinary shares as shown on the London Stock Exchange Daily Official List or website on the five business days immediately preceding the day of purchase and (b) in the event of a programme of buybacks the higher of the last independent trade and the highest current independent bid price; - (iv) at the discretion of the Directors any Ordinary shares bought back under this authority may be cancelled or placed in treasury; - (v) unless otherwise renewed varied or revoked the authority hereby granted shall expire at the earlier of the conclusion of the Annual General Meeting of the Company in 2022 or the date fifteen months after the passing of this Resolution save that the Company may enter into offer(s) or agreement(s) which shall or may require Shares to be bought back after such expiry and the Company may buy back Ordinary shares pursuant to such offer(s) or agreement(s) as if the authority hereby granted had not so expired. - 11.
-That any Ordinary shares held by the Company in treasury, whether as a result of being bought back in accordance with the authority conferred by Resolution 10 above or otherwise may, at the discretion of the Directors, be cancelled or resold or allotted from treasury, provided that they shall not be resold or allotted at a price below the last published net asset value prior to re-issue. - 12.
+- (iii) the maximum price (exclusive of expenses) which may be paid per Ordinary share shall be an amount equal to the highest of (a) 5% above the average of the mid-market quotations for Ordinary shares as shown on the London Stock Exchange Daily Official List or website on the five business days immediately preceding the day of purchase and (b) in the event of a programme of buybacks the higher of the last independent trade and the highest current independent bid price; - (iv) at the discretion of the Directors any Ordinary shares bought back under this authority may be cancelled or placed in treasury; - (v) unless otherwise renewed varied or revoked the authority hereby granted shall expire at the earlier of the conclusion of the Annual General Meeting of the Company in 2024 or the date fifteen months after the passing of this Resolution save that the Company may enter into offer(s) or agreement(s) which shall or may require Shares to be bought back after such expiry and the Company may buy back Ordinary shares pursuant to such offer(s) or agreement(s) as if the authority hereby granted had not so expired. - 13.
+That any Ordinary shares held by the Company in treasury, whether as a result of being bought back in accordance with the authority conferred by Resolution 12 above or otherwise may, at the discretion of the Directors, be cancelled or resold or allotted from treasury, provided that they shall not be resold or allotted at a price below the last published net asset value prior to re-issue. - 14.
+That in accordance with Article 70.1 of the Company's Articles of Association, the maximum aggregate Directors' fees payable be increased from £100,000 to £150,000 per annum with immediate effect. - 15.
 That General Meetings of the Company, other than an Annual General Meeting, may be called on not less than 14 clear days' notice.

-By order of the Board Maitland Administration Services Limited Corporate Secretary 10th October 2022
+By order of the Board Apex Fund Administration Services (UK) Ltd Corporate Secretary 19th October 2023